-Once the needs of the firm and of its clients have been reviewed and articulated, the traditional approach to due diligence has meant hours are spent formulating questions to be asked of potential investment managers.
+Once the needs of the firm and of its clients have been reviewed and articulated, the traditional approach to due diligence has meant hours are spent formulating questions to be asked of potential providers.
 With no starting point this process can be very taxing.

 Often industry 'standard' questionnaires don't cover the areas that may be of interest to a particular adviser firm, so questions are patched together from various sources.
 This causes several problems.

-From the investment managers view a questionnaire made up of slightly changed questions takes a great deal of time to complete.
-Unfortunately, this can lead to the questions being answered in a less than optimum way and delays often making the more efficient investment managers data out of date before the process is finished.
+From the providers view a questionnaire made up of slightly changed questions takes a great deal of time to complete.
+Unfortunately, this can lead to the questions being answered in a less than optimum way and delays often making the more efficient providers data out of date before the process is finished.

 The Practical Solution